 Bill Davis is an encouraging friend.

-Not long ago, someone asked me what I was going to say about Father’s Day.
-Although they could remember several things I had written about Mother’s Day, they said that they couldn’t remember me ever writing about Father’s Day.
+Not long ago, someone asked me what I would say about Father’s Day.
+Although they could remember several things I had written about Mother’s Day, they said they couldn’t remember me writing about Father’s Day.
 I don’t think I ever have.

 Since my dad died when I was just over two, Father’s Day was not a big deal at the Davis house as I was growing up.
 It just wasn’t.

 Until I was in my late teens, I thought the concept of fatherhood was overrated.
 I thought, “Hey, I’ve never had a father, and I am just fine.”
 I finally began to get into and understand the traditions of Father’s Day after I married, since Deborah’s father was very much alive.

 After the birth of our daughters, all of a sudden, fatherhood became a serious responsibility.
 I didn’t think I had a good point of reference for what a father should do, how a father should act, or how a father should be, but I was wrong.
 I had all kinds of models to look back on and learn from.

 My brother, Jim, is 13 years older than me.
 He taught me how to shoot a gun, ride a bicycle, change gears with a straight stick, and a thousand other things that daddies traditionally do.
 He did this even though I ran around his car with a rake and melted the buttons on his car radio with the car cigarette lighter.